 Copyright: © 2022 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/license s/by/4.0/). industry [12].
-Indeed, European legislation does not consider functional foods as a specific food category, as has happened instead for dietetic food, genetically modified organisms [15] or novel foods [16], but rather it is a concept for which there is no globally accepted definition [17-19].
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).

 In this framework, eggs and their enrichment via several essential nutrients are considered a suitable functional food for human consumption [20].
 Enriched eggs are indeed a feasible source of omega 3 fatty acids, vitamins, several minerals, such as selenium, proteins and other different important nutrients [20-23].
 According to Rokka et al. [24] hen eggs can be beneficially modified by camelina (Camelina sativa (L.) Crantz) seed oil, which is rich in essential omega-3-fatty acids, obtaining functional eggs that have positive effects on human health.
 Camelina is an oilseed belonging to the Brassicaceae family [25].
 During the last years there has growing interest in its cultivation, mostly thanks to the short growing cycle, which allows for double cropping with widely grown species such as small grain cereal, soybean and sunflower [26].
 Furthermore, camelina oil presents a particular pattern of fatty acids, which allows for different applications of this oil, i.e., animal feeding, aquaculture and veterinary [27].
 On the one hand, a feature of camelina oil is its high share of omega-3 fatty acids [28].
 On the other hand, it is known that the fatty acid composition of the hen egg yolk can be amended through modifications in the nutrition of the animals [24].
-In fact, feeding hens with foods that are rich in longchain omega-3-fatty acids, such as camelina, increases the amount of this kind of fatty acids within the yolk [24].
+In fact, feeding hens with foods that are rich in long-chain omega-3-fatty acids, such as camelina, increases the amount of this kind of fatty acids within the yolk [24].
 Eggs can, as a consequence, represent an alternative to fish and oilseeds, both as a source of omega-3-fatty acids [24] and also from an economic point of view due to the low price of table eggs [29].
 Moreover, the introduction of egg variants (such as eggs enriched with omega-3-fatty acids) on the market should represent an interesting alternative due to the growing consumer demand for healthy and safe food [30].